 Q: What if I don't have time to finish the online portion before the day I have to come in for skills?

 A: If you don't have an opportunity to complete the online portion of the course, it isn't a problem; you are welcome to come to the skills portion on the date you register.
-Once you do complete it, you can send us an email to let us know your coursework is complete, and we will issue your certificate.
+Once you complete it, you can email us to let us know your coursework is complete, and we will issue your certificate.
 You have the time to complete the work and pass the exam; you will receive your certificate at the end of the skills session.

 Q: Is there an additional textbook required for this course?